+Figure 3.
+Macro protocol designed for general maintenance operations in the railway industry.

-The IQ values is expected to vary from 0 to 1, indicating an end-life and a new component, respectively.
-Generally, the IQ value and its evolution with working cycles are closely related to the overall amount of wear of the component.
+The IQ values are expected to vary from 0 to 1, indicating an end-life and a new component, respectively.
+Generally, the IQ value and its evolution within the working cycles are closely related to the overall amount of wear of the component.
 The scope of the maintenance is to restore the value of the IQ as close as possible to the unit value.
-However, since the amount of wear cannot be restored to its original state, the time evolution of the IQ value is expected to be remarkably affected after the maintenance process.
-In detail, this might lead to an increase of the slope of the curve (i.e. increase of the value of t in Equation (1)), indicating a more rapid degradation of the component while working.
+However, since the amount of wear cannot be restored to its original state, the time evolution of the IQ value is expected to be significantly affected after the maintenance process.
+More specifically, this might lead to an increase in the slope of the curve (i.e. an increase in the value of t in Equation 1), indicating a more rapid degradation of the component while working.
 This is shown in the theoretical diagram in Figure 5.